 Each fall the Graduate School provides an orientation for incoming graduate students.
 For more information, go to the Graduate School.

-Each fall the History Department hosts a History Reception. our Graduate Coordinator will send information on this event to you before you arrive on campus.
+Each fall the History Department hosts a History Reception.
+Jennifer will send information on this event to you before you arrive on campus.

 Getting Ready to Teach

 Have you been appointed as a Teaching Assistant or an Apprentice Teacher?
 If so, contact the professor with whom you will be working.

 You should also read the guidelines on TA responsibilities or AT responsibilities, included in the Graduate Student Handbook.

 If you’ve been assigned to work as a Teaching Assistant, you must participate in the Department’s Teacher‑Training Workshop which is held before the beginning of the fall semester.
 You’ll be provided with details on this event before you arrive on campus.
 Apprentice Teachers are not required to attend these workshops.